 Last year a disabled veteran came to see me for help with back pain.
 As we talked about his history, a familiar story arose.
-He got injured, experienced a lot of discomfort, was prescribed opioid painkillers by a Prescription Doctor, but how he overused them.
+He got injured, experienced a lot of discomfort, was prescribed opioid painkillers, and became addicted to them.
 He described how his journey through his addiction treatment center and how, for several years, “I lost my personality and my life.
 I was barely a human.”

 He lived in a numb haze, with no sense of humor or interest in anything, until a new doctor specializing in recovery treatment for all levels of addiction, finally recognized what was happening and began to wean him off these drugs.
 Much of the pain remained, but we were able to work on that.
 More importantly, he got his life back, and his friends and family got him back.